HandrewOltenish/Godot_Projects/Readme.md

 pseudocode is:

 if player is in enemy.vision:
-enemy.position = enemy.position.move_toward(enemy.position, player.position, Speed * delta(
+enemy.position = enemy.position.move_toward(enemy.position, player.position, Speed * delta)

+115. Worked on the mobile version. the interact button is making the character rotate.
+It is supposed to make the tree object move upon key press.